Brian-Baik/brian-homelabs/02-domain-controller-setup/README.md

 # Lab 2 – Domain Controller + DNS Configuration

 **Goal:**
-Promote the Windows Server to a Domain Controller and configure DNS so the domain can perform name resolution for authentication and network services.
+Promote the Windows Server to a Domain Controller and configure DNS so the domain can perform **identity and resource resolution** required for authentication and Group Policy.

 ---

 ## What I Did

 1. Installed the **Active Directory Domain Services (AD DS)** role.
-2. Installed the **DNS Server** role (required for AD to function).
+2. Installed the **DNS Server** role (DNS is a required dependency for Active Directory).
-3. Promoted the server to a Domain Controller and created the new domain: lab.local
+3. Promoted the server to a Domain Controller and created the new domain: `lab.local`.
-4. Rebooted and logged in using the domain administrator account: LAB\Administrator
+4. Rebooted and logged in using the domain administrator account: `LAB\Administrator`.

+DNS is installed and configured automatically during domain promotion because Active Directory relies on DNS to locate domain services.

 ---